 def_file

-Read and write *.def file from the IPSL/modipsl project.
+Read, write, and modify *.def file from the IPSL/modipsl project.

 The *.def file contains model parameters in the key-value format.
 The format